keras-team/keras-contrib/README.md

 ## The future of Keras-contrib:

 We're migrating to tensorflow/addons.
-See the announcement [here] (https://github.com/keras-team/keras-contrib/issues/519).
+See the announcement [here](https://github.com/keras-team/keras-contrib/issues/519).

 ---
 ## Installation